1. Why does the PCC need to have a reserves policy?

 2. What will happen if a PCC doesn’t comply?

-Whilst the Charity Commission could insist that large reserves held without a policy be spent on meeting the charitable objects of the PCC, this is unlikely.
-It is however, good practice for a PCC to be clear how it is going to use the money entrusted in it.
+The Charity Commission may question or challenge unjustified reserves.
+Whilst they won’t enforce ‘spending’, they could intervene should they consider a failure in trustee responsibilities.
+It is good practice for a PCC to be clear how it is going to use the money entrusted in it.
 Without such a policy, the PCC may find it difficult to make decisions on expenditure.
-It could also affect the giving of church members if they felt that the PCC was sitting on large sums of money without a reason for doing so.
+It could also affect the giving of church members if they felt that the PCC was sitting on large sums of money without a reason for doing so as well as the success of grant applications.

 3. We have no money so why do we need a reserves policy?